YIOPTOFF2001/-YIOPTOFF2001-Underrepresented-demographic-groups-project/README.md

 - Where is the data coming from?
-The data is sourced from the company's database(an Excel extract), [see here to find it.](https://www.kaggle.com/datasets/bhavyadhingra00020/top-100-social-media-influencers-2024-countrywise?resource=download)
+The data is sourced from the company's database(an Excel extract).

 # Stages